vrandall66/front-end-submissions-public/1808/mod-3/binary-challenge/derek-hanciles.md

 ### Routing

-* 4 - All requirements from 3 met, and always chooses the correct component for rendering, as well as the correct Route API.
-Application should account for undefined routes.
 * 3 - Application uses React Router to display appropriate components based on URL.
 * 2 - Application uses React Router, but does not display the appropriate components upon navigating.
 * 1 - Application uses React Router, but does not render/use all routes.